oslabs-beta/sVelocity/README.md

 - A component tree to visualize state and the flow of the user's application
 - Linter and spell-check features
 - Allow components to be draggable with mouse.

+## Contibutions Welcome

+We are always happy to receive feedback and ideas on how to improve.
+Please feel free to make a PR with your suggestions and one of the developer team members will get in touch as soon as possible.

 ## License